-Moreover, 5G dramatically increases the lifespan of battery-dependent devices, sometimes up to 10 years.
-This makes mass deployment of IoT sensors a more practical solution for the energy industry.
+However, 5G’s energy efficiency could dramatically increase the lifespan of battery-dependent devices, potentially by up to 10 years.
+This further helps to make the mass deployment of IoT sensors a more practical solution for the energy industry.

 5G could provide real-time data for farmers to monitor, track, and automate their agricultural systems, resulting in increased profitability, efficiency, and safety.
 In a high-risk industry such as agriculture, these increases in production and precision are vital, especially as climate change poses new threats to farmers around the globe.

-It is important to note that the agriculture industry will have to wait longer than most industries to reap the benefits of 5G, as 5G networks will largely be deployed in urban areas first.
+Across the board, IHS Markit predicts 5G could boost output in agriculture, fishing, and forestry by $510B annually by 2035.
+However, the agriculture industry may have to wait longer than some industries to reap the benefits of 5G, as 5G networks will largely be deployed in urban areas first.

-This migration to mobile shopping largely occurred thanks to 4G/LTE.
-Imagine how the mobile shopping experience could be affected if mobile connections were 10 times faster.
+This migration to mobile shopping largely occurred thanks to 4G.
+Imagine how the mobile shopping experience could be affected if mobile connections were 10x faster.